-My advice to a first time lady turkey hunter.
-First and foremost:
+My advice to a first-time turkey hunter.

 - Safety!
 Do you have your hunters education certificate or card?
 Is it required in your state?
 If it is or isn’t, I HIGHLY recommend taking a course.
 You can visit your local department of fish and game to find out where a course may be held or you can take on-line courses such as the ones offered by huntersed.com.
 Safety is the single most important thing in not only turkey hunting, but all hunting.
 Familiarize your self with it.
 Learn in.
 Know it.
 Go back and refresh yourself with it.